With everybody focused on the US election drama, there are important developments in the war over the NK. I will summarize them here:

 The Armenians, who are the real losers in this war, now want to stop it ASAP.
 They know that they have no chance of “victory” and that the best thing they can do now is to agree to new terms.

 As for Russia, it was quite funny for me to see the so-called “Russia specialists” declaring how Russia had “lost control of the near abroad” when, in reality, the only party which actually benefited from this war was Russia!
 Why?
 Because this war has proven (or, if this ceasefire does not hold, will prove) that Russia is the sole kingmaker of the Caucasus.
 Not Turkey, most definitely a dying USA, not Iran (though it is very powerful, I would give Iran the #2 rank) – but Russia and only Russia.
 Furthermore, this war served an important purpose: to show the Armenians that their future depends on their relationship with Russia.
 The cost of this “lesson” was huge, but this is hardly Russia’s fault.
-As for Erdogan, his lesson is that while he can dream about a new, big, Ottoman Empire, that’s ain’t gonna happen as long as Russia exists (that is something NO Russia leader can allow to happen).
+As for Erdogan, his lesson is that while he can dream about a new, big, Ottoman Empire, that ain’t gonna happen as long as Russia exists (that is something NO Russian leader can allow to happen).

 So what’s next (assuming this ceasefire holds)?

-Nagorno-Karabach will return under Azeri rule, at least formally, de jure.
+Nagorno-Karabakh will return under Azeri rule, at least formally, de jure.
 It will have an special status, obviously, and to reassure the population, Russian peacekeepers will be deployed in and around NK.
 De facto, NK will remain a semi-independent province.
 Confidence building measures will slowly be implemented, beginning with an exchange of dead bodies and prisoners.
-Then the heavy weapons will be moved baack, and some weapons systems will be closely monitored (including Azeri drones).
+Then the heavy weapons will be moved back, and some weapons systems will be closely monitored (including Azeri drones).
 The road linking NK to Armenia (which now is under Azeri fire control) will get some kind of special “civilians only” status, insuring that both sides refrain from using it for any bellicose purposes.
 This is pretty standard stuff and it should work here too.

 Besides, that is the only possible solution to this war anyway.